GiancarmeloPittala/giancarmelopittala.github.io/content/blog/articles/algoritmo-bubble-sort.md

 ---
-title: Bubble Sort, algoritmo d'ordinamento in c++
+title: Bubble Sort, sorting algorithm in c++
-description: Il Bubble Sort è un algoritmo d'ordinamento iterativo, fra i più semplici da implementare, con una complessità di O(n^2)
+description: Bubble Sort is an iterative sorting algorithm, one of the simplest to implement, with a complexity of O(n^2)
 img: /images/articles/bubble-sort.gif
 alt: bubble sort
 author: Giancarmelo